Kamran-frontend/weather-app/README.md

 # Weather App

-A responsive weather app built with Vue.js that provides current weather conditions and a 10-day forecast.
-Users can search for cities or ZIP codes, switch between Celsius and Fahrenheit, and view weather details in a visually appealing tile format.
+A responsive weather app built with Vue.js that provides current weather conditions.
+Users can search for cities or ZIP codes and view weather details in a visually appealing tile format.

 ## Features